fenago/pytest-quick-start-guide/pytest-quickstart/Lab_6.md

 various sizes.

-In the next lab, we will see a quick summary of what we have learned in this book, and discuss what else might be in store for us.
+In the next lab, we will see a quick summary of what we have learned in this course, and discuss what else might be in store for us.